Likowo/SAGS_APP_Final/README.md

 # Unsolved problems:

-- CORS stopping audio from playing
+- CORB stopping audio from playing with error; ***Cross-Origin Read Blocking (CORB) blocked cross-origin response***
 - Slide show stopped after resizing with error;  ***ResizeObserver loop completed with undelivered notifications***
-- Could not trace how a red border was applied to my welcome <span>
+- Could not trace how a red border was applied to my welcome <span> and

 # Future Enhancements: